TISUnion/PrimeBackup/docs/maintain/corrupted_blobs.md

 ### Restoration Failure

-By default, PB performs a hash verification on each restored file during restoration (`verify_blob=True`).
-If a blob or chunk file is missing, corrupted, or its hash/size does not match the database record, the restoration aborts with an error and rolls back all written files
+By default, PB performs a hash verification on each restored file during restoration (`verify_blob=True`); if a direct blob file or a pack file is missing or corrupted, or restored content does not match the database record, the restoration aborts with an error and rolls back all written files

 Scenario 1: Direct blob file corrupted (hash mismatch)